 10 Facts about the Family Research Council

 This Friday the Family Research Council (FRC) is set to kick off its “Values Voter Summit,” an annual conclave of right-wing politicians, candidates, thought leaders and activists who gather in our nation’s capital to discuss a myriad of issues and ideas germane to FRC’s extremist agenda.
 The Southern Poverty Law Center (SPLC) has deemed the organization a hate group and the Summit has been condemned frequently over the years for its inclusion of many radical participants.
-This year in anticipation of the 2014 Value Voter Summit, the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization, has published a list of ten grievances exposing a select few of FRC’s most extreme anti-LGBT positions and actions.
+This year in anticipation of the 2014 Value Voter Summit, the Human Rights Campaign (HRC), the nation’s largest lesbian, gay, bisexual, transgender and queer (LGBTQ) civil rights organization, has published a list of ten grievances exposing a select few of FRC’s most extreme anti-LGBT positions and actions.

 Sen. Ted Cruz Was Scheduled To Speak At The Family Research Council’s 2014 Values Voter Summit.
 According to their website, Sen. Ted Cruz was a confirmed speaker for the 2014 Values Voter Summit.
 [ValuesVotersSummit.org, Accessed 9/3/14]